Skip to content

 Externally-initiated

 If audio is active on the music channel and the Engine permitted the audio source to duck with the MayDuck message (see Prepare content for playback), your application is allowed to duck audio when external audio sources on the system overtake foreground audio focus.
-If this happens, you must report to the Engine that your media player implementation proactively ducked its own audio by publishing an AudioFocusEvent message with focusAction set to REPORT_DUCKING_STARTED.
+If this happens, report to the Engine that your media player implementation proactively ducked its own audio by publishing an AudioFocusEvent message with focusAction set to REPORT_DUCKING_STARTED.
 When your implementation regains foreground audio focus on the system and restores the volume to the original level, publish another AudioFocusEvent message with focusAction set to REPORT_DUCKING_STOPPED.

 Mute audio

-The Engine can request your player to mute or unmute the content playback by publishing a MutedStateChanged message.
+The Engine can request your player to mute or unmute the audio playback by publishing a MutedStateChanged message.
 When you receive a MutedStateChanged message with state set to MUTED, you must mute the playback volume, preserving the state of the audio and continuing playback.
 When you receive a MutedStateChanged message with state set to UNMUTED, you must restore the playback volume, preserving the state of the audio and continuing playback.

 Change audio volume